Improve your Marketing Ops every week

 In the recent past, enterprises prided themselves on having Agile pockets within their ranks.

-But as more and more functions cry out for agility, these same large organizations are looking for ways to amplify the impact of Agile practices across an increasing number of software product lines and the departments that support them.
+But as more and more functions cry out for agility, these same large organizations are looking for ways to amplify the impact of Agile practices across an increasing number of software product lines and the departments that support them, and to scale their own Agile efforts to business functions.

 There are two main reasons why organizations go searching for ways to expand their Agile implementation beyond just a few teams or pockets in the organization: a burning platform or proactive leadership.